puffscoin/ens/docs/userguide.rst

 ::

-    resolverContract.at(ens.resolver(namehash('myname.eth'))).addr(namehash('myname.eth'));
+    resolverContract.at(ens.resolver(namehash('myname.puffs'))).addr(namehash('myname.puffs'));

 For convenience, ensutils.js provides a function, `getAddr` that does all of this for you with the default ENS registry:

 ::

-    getAddr('myname.eth')
+    getAddr('myname.puffs')

 .. _reverse:

 Reverse name resolution
 =======================

-ENS also supports reverse resolution of Ethereum addresses.
-This allows an account (contract or external) to associate metadata with itself, such as its canonical name - 'Ethereum caller ID' if you will.
+ENS also supports reverse resolution of Puffscoin addresses.
+This allows an account (contract or external) to associate metadata with itself, such as its canonical name - 'Puffscoin caller ID' if you will.

-Reverse records are in the format `<ethereum address>.addr.reverse` - for instance, the official registry would have its reverse records at `314159265dd8dbb310642f98f50c066173c1259b.addr.reverse`.
+Reverse records are in the format `<puffscoin address>.addr.reverse` - for instance, the official registry would have its reverse records at `314159265dd8dbb310642f98f50c066173c1259b.addr.reverse`.

 `addr.reverse` has a registrar with `claim`, `claimWithResolver`, and `setName` functions.

-The claim function takes one argument, the Ethereum address that should own the reverse record.
+The claim function takes one argument, the PUFFScoin address that should own the reverse record.

 This permits a very simple pattern for contracts that wish to delegate control of their reverse record to their creator; they simply need to add this function call to their constructor: